Connect with others who understand.

 Talk With Others Who Understand

-Are you living with anemia and multiple myeloma?
-Share your experience in the comments below, or start a conversation by posting on MyMyelomaTeam.
+Have you experienced anemia along with multiple myeloma?
+How has it affected you?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Julie Scott, ANP-BC, AOCNP is an adult nurse practitioner with advanced practice oncology certification, based in St. Louis, Missouri.
 Learn more about her here.